Birmingham Property Price Forecast Shows Steady Growth Across UK Market

 The Big City Plan

-The Big City Plan is one of the driving forces behind this incredible growth.
+The Big City Plan is one of the driving forces behind this incredible growth and the positivity in the Birmingham Property Price Forecast for 2019.
 A major development plan set out over 20 years, The Big City Plan includes developments across key areas in the city and is set to increase the size of the city core by 25%, improving transport connectivity and providing 50,000 new jobs.
 It’s this vision being realised that makes Birmingham such an attractive prospect for investors.

 Covering several key districts throughout the city, the Big City Plan includes upcoming projects such as Paradise, Arena Central and HS2, as well as completed projects like the redevelopment of New Street Station, Grand Central, Birmingham Library and more.
 With Birmingham already boasting the largest business, professional and financial services hub outside of London in the UK, there’s plenty for the second city to shout about.